-- conformity with Rule requirements. - that the tests and inspections have been carried out on the certified product itself, or on samples taken from the certified product itself. - that the inspection and tests were performed in the presence of the Surveyor or in accordance with special agreements, i.e. ACS.
+- conformity with Rule requirements. - that the tests and inspections have been carried out on the finished certified component itself, or on samples taken from earlier stages in the production of the component, when applicable. - that the inspection and tests were performed in the presence of the Surveyor or in accordance with special agreements, i.e. Alternative Certification Scheme (ACS).